Environmental problems of the Caspian Sea

 As it is known “contract of the century” was signed in 1994 on joint exploitation of Azerbaijanian oilfields.
 The contract amalgamating the famous oil corporations together implies to take the raw oil of Azerbaijan to the world market.
 The other oil producers in the region have the same interest.
 Oil-gas production centers have been opened in Kazakhstan and Turkmenistan like in Absheron.
 The environmental condition of these regions is unwelcome in comparison with Azerbaijan.
 Because the amount of mercaptans in the content of oil extracted in this area is more and sulphuric compounds are excessive.
 Such oil must be purified by special means which triggers extra problems.
 Ecological standards must absolutely be taken into account in this process otherwise the whole water area of the Caspian Sea may be deteriorated.

-The sea pollution level in the northern portion is relatively less than eastern-western portions.
+The sea pollution level in the northern portion is more than eastern-western portions.
+Industrial and domestic-fecal waste waters of the cities located on the Volga River flow into this river without purification.
 It must be mentioned that the role of Volga and other rivers and reservoirs is essential in protection of the Caspian lake condition, particularly in preservation of wastes.
 Concurrently the bottom sediments of the Caspian Sea and its physical-chemical and biological regulations play a role in this process.
 The temperature stability (normality) in the middle and southern zones increases speed of chemical reactions in water and consequently purity of the sea water is provided automatically.

 The environmental problems of the Caspian Sea are also related with its periodic level oscillation.
 The level of the sea which passed transgression period since 1978 rose gradually and caused serious threat.
 In this regard 2.5 m elevation of the sea water level caused 1-2 km area of the sea littoral to remain under the sea.
 For instance, 10-15 years ago a great deal of dwelling places and household areas located in the coastal strip of the southern region of the country (Lankaran-Astara) faced that calamity, the people and state were inflicted a considerable damage.
 One point should be reminded.
 In ancient times our ancestors never inhabited beside water basin.
 They just engaged in seasonal activities.
 Because they estimated quite properly further probable natural events.
 Vice versa in modern world people in lieu of learning from the past they construct grandiose industrial objects, oil and gas extracting devices, skyscrapers, and establish farming economies very beside the sea as if subduing the nature.
 They suppose that it is possible to maintain those installations ashore permanently.
 But unfortunately it is contrariwise.
 Nevertheless the nature is capricious, it dislikes perverse actions.